Kurt Franz: Treblinka

 With a change of command in the Operation Reinhard death camp system, Franz was transferred to Treblinka extermination camp.
 He quickly became the camp's deputy commandant on the orders of Christian Wirth.
 He was promoted to serve as the last camp commandant from mid August until November 1943 to conclude the Holocaust in Poland.

 In the testimony (27 February 1946) of one Samuel Rajzman at the major war crimes trial held in Nuremberg, Franz was "the commander of the camp" and orchestrated the building of the railway station at Treblinka.
 Rajzman said, "When the persons descended from the trains, they really had the impression that they were at a very good station from where they could go to Suwalki, Vienna, Grodno, or other cities."
 Rajzman also stated that Franz was responsible for the death of renowned psychologist Sigmund Freud's sister.

 At first, Kurt Franz supervised work commandos, the unloading of transports, and the transfer of Jews from the undressing rooms to the gas chambers.
 Franz had a baby-like face, and for this he was nicknamed "Lalke" ("doll" in Yiddish) by the prisoners.
 But Franz's appearance belied his true nature.
 He was the dominant overseer in day-to-day interactions with prisoners in Treblinka, and he became the most feared man at Treblinka for the cruelty which he visited upon them.

-In Treblinka I was commander of the Ukrainian guard unit as I had been in Belzec.
+In Treblinka, I was commander of the Ukrainian guard unit as I had been in Belzec.
 In Treblinka as in Belzec the unit consisted of sixty to eighty men.
 The Ukrainians' main task was to man the guard posts around the camp perimeter.
 After the prisoners' uprising in August 1943 I ran the camp more or less single-handedly for a month; however, during that period no more gassings were undertaken.

 Facts prove otherwise.
 Despite visible damage to the camp during the revolt, the gas chambers were left intact and the killing of Polish Jews under Kurt Franz continued, albeit at a reduced speed with only ten boxcars "processed" at a time until the last transport of victims arrived on 19 August with 7,600 survivors of the Białystok Ghetto Uprising.
-Franz followed Globocnik to Trieste in November 1943.
+Franz followed Odilo Globocnik to Trieste in November 1943.